 '''

 do something N times

 for step in range(N):

 do something...

+do something for some duration

+for t in timer(duration):

+do something...

 do something forever

 while True:

-do something...

-do something for some duration

-while timeRemaining(duration):

-do something...

 do something for some duration

 duration = <some time in seconds>

 startTime = currentTime()

 while (currentTime() - startTime) < duration:

 do something...

 '''